jlindenbaum/res-resizer/README.md

 Android Res Resize is a script that will allow you to automatically process your android project's xhdpi drawables into hdpi, mdpi and ldpi resources.

+You can either bulk process an entire folder, or an individual image.

 Assuming you point this script at the xhdpi directory the script will go over every png and jpg, and scale them down to hdpi, mdpi and ldpi.
 The script will sort these images to their proper locations as well.